Check your mailbox: Veterans with severe disabilities and student loans should keep an eye out for this

 Keep an eye on your mail for this letter

-The Department of Education and Nelnet, the servicer administering the TPD discharge process, will send letters by mail similar to this to people whose records indicate possible eligibility for the discharge.
+The Department of Education and Nelnet, the servicer administering the TPD discharge process, will send letters by mail similar to this sample letter to people whose records indicate possible eligibility for the discharge.

 You or your representative should only be using this service administered by Nelnet in the course of the loan discharge process.
 This is a free service and you do not have to pay any fees for the application.
 Ignore any services claiming they can help with your discharge for a fee, as they are likely scams.